-Feedback is the cheapest, most effective, yet most underutilised management gizmo.
+Feedback is the cheapest, most effective, yet most underutilized management gizmo.
 It is a powerful tool that serves as a guide to help leaders know how they and their employees assimilate performance.
-Employees love to feel recognised and involved with the organisation.
+Employees love to feel recognized and involved with the organization.

 Never compromise your culture because you are your culture.

 Please fill in the form and submit to subscribe.